manishrps/mslearn-dp100/instructions/05-train-models.md

 In this exercise, the code to train models is provided in a notebook.

-1. In the Jupyter home page, browse to the **Users/mslearn-dp100** or **Users/*{Username}*/mslearn-dp100** folder where you cloned the notebook repository, and open the **Train Models** (05 - Train Models.ipynb) notebook.
+1. In the Jupyter home page, browse to the **Users/mslearn-dp100** or **Users/*{Username}*/mslearn-dp100** folder where you cloned the notebook repository.

+2. Click on **Train Models** (05 - Train Models.ipynb) notebook to open in the new tab.

     ![](images/train.png)

-2. Then read the notes in the notebook, running each code cell in turn.
+3. Then read the notes in the notebook, running each code cell in turn.
+To run each cell select and click on **Run** on the menu.

-3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
+4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.